 Winter is not for the faint of heart for horse owners living in wind chill swept prairies as I did during my teen years.
 Cold is cold anywhere, but if the temperature is below 0 for a month at a time, riding and caring for horses gets complicated.

-I was fortunate to board my horse on a farm with pastures stretching miles and with an affable herd.
+I was fortunate to board my horse on a farm with pastures stretching miles and with a pleasant herd.
 No one rode in the winter unless the temperature cracked twenty degrees Fahrenheit.
 We rode bareback to keep warm.
 Plowing through snowdrifts, the horses’ breath freezing for a moment in the air, taught us to live with winter.

 Our horses loved winter.
 Why?
 Horses got to be horses.
 Wooly coats insulated the herd from the elements.
 Barefoot hooves galloped through snowy pastures with miles to run.
 Mini-Matterhorns of hay stacked by the road fenceline ensured warm bellies.
 Ice-encrusted water troughs broke into pieces with a little elbow grease.

 Living in Santa Fe, New Mexico taught me another way to live with a horse in winter.

 An indoor arena where I board my current horse means that I can ride most winter days.
 Snowstorms scuttle some intentions, but the snow doesn’t last for months like an unwelcome guest in northern New Mexico.

 Because we keep the horses in my barn working through the winter, most horses are body clipped.
 Work equals body heat in need of an escape, and clipping prevents a horse from becoming too sweaty and chilled after a ride.
 Long, wooly coats don’t cool and stay wet, making a horse more prone to colic.